jacobemcken/jacobemcken.github.io/_posts/2017-02-24-sources-of-inspriration.md

 title: Sources of inspiration
 image: /assets/img/open_mind_with_clouds_of_knowledge_floating_around.png
 image_alt: "Midjourney prompt: connected sources of inspiration into mind."
-description: 'I find most of my work-related inspiration while purposelessly roaming the internet.'
+description: 'While aimlessly roaming the internet, I found a potpourri of sources relevant for insights into developers and their teams.'
 categories:
 - Programming
 tags: